Big and Tall Fit Guide

 To keep your thermals fitting just right, skip the hot water.
 Machine wash them on a gentle cycle in warm water—around 104°F is perfect—with a mild detergent.
 Hot water and harsh chemicals like bleach can break down the fabric fibers, leading to damage and shrinkage.
 It’s also a good idea to wash them with similar colors to prevent any bleeding.
 When it’s time to dry, tumble dry on the lowest heat setting.
 High heat is the number one enemy of a good fit, especially when you need to preserve that crucial length in the torso and sleeves.
 Taking these simple steps will help maintain the fabric's integrity and keep your shirt in rotation for years.

-How to Store Them to Keep Their Shape
+The Best Way to Store Thermals to Keep Their Shape

 How you store your thermals is just as important as how you wash them.
 Avoid hanging your waffle knits in the closet, as the weight of the fabric can cause the shoulders and torso to stretch out over time, ruining the fit.
 Instead, the best way to preserve their shape is to fold them neatly and store them flat in a drawer or on a shelf.
 Make sure the spot is cool and dry to prevent any musty smells from developing.
 Storing them away from direct sunlight will also keep the color from fading.
 This simple habit ensures your thermal is ready to go and fits exactly like it should every time you pull it out.